-The community will develop a list of non-designated assets for the parish to be preserved e.g., the old telephone box in Beckley High Street.
+The community will develop a list of non-designated assets.

 5.4.
 DEVELOPMENT CRITERIA

 In addition to National Planning Policy Framework, The South Oxfordshire District Local Plan 2035, future development sites within the Neighbourhood Plan Area of Beckley and Stowood Parish should have regard to the following suite of policies which have been designed to manage the way in which development comes forward.